developer-academy-unina/Workshop-Developing-Apps-with-UIKit/README.md

 ### How to

-1. Explore the `Mentors Appp` project files
+1. Explore the `Mentors App` project files

 2. Run the app(⌘+R) and test it